Fast ShippingWorldwide Delivery

 100% hand-made can’t be exactly the same as shown on the picture.
 So it is normal that in a

 few cases the teapot may be very slightly different from that on the picture, however, the

 5.9” W x 3.9” H (15cm x 10cm)

 Chinese characters in different font types: 福, 禄, 寿, 喜 carves shows the artistic of this kind of Xi Shi Yixing Teapot.

-These four Xi Shi Yixing teapots made of Di Cao Qing clay, are of 450ml (15.2oz) large capacity.
-Each teapot is engraved with one of the four Chinese characters in different font types: 福, 禄, 寿, 喜.
-These words are very small, which shows the maker’s superb skills.
-Xi Shi Yixing Teapot is a kind of easy using and classic Yixing Teapot for gongfu tea ceremony.
+These four Xi Shi Yixing teapots are made of Di Cao Qing clay, and each are of a large 450mL capacity.
+They are each engraved with one of four Chinese characters (福, 禄, 寿, 喜) in different font types, and have been done so very finely, showing the maker’s superb skills and attention to detail.
+The Xi Shi style is easy to use and a classic teapot for use in gongfu tea ceremonies.